learn-co-curriculum/phase-0-pac-3-arithmetic-lab/README.md

 Note that these methods modify the variable in place.
 So, if we have two functions that depend on the same external variable, the order in which they are called matters.
-Follow along in the console:
+Follow along in the terminal:

 ```javascript
 //reset number